• Skip to primary navigation

 Making the Almond Roll Dough

-• In a small saucepan, combine sour cream, butter, salt, and ¼ cup sugar.
-Warm mixture until the butter melts.
-Remove from the heat and set aside to cool to 110°F-115°F.
+• Combine sour cream, butter, salt, and ¼ cup sugar.
+Warm until the butter melts, then remove from heat and let cool slightly.

 • In a small bowl, combine the warm water, yeast, and 1 teaspoon sugar.
 Set aside until foamy.